ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/Secure Shell (SSH)/Your UltraSeedbox Linux Terminal - Helpful Commands for Learning Linux.md

 When you first SSH into your slot, you will be in your personal **home** directory.
 This is the location of all your files, anything you wish to accomplish must be done within the **home** directory as this is the only folder you have read, write and execute permissions for.
 If while navigating your terminal you wish to return to your **home** directory, you can do so by typing `cd ~`.

-This brings us to a command you will likely find yourself using a large amount of the time; `cd`.
+This brings us to the command you will likely find yourself using a large amount of the time; `cd`.
 This command is used to navigate between different directories in Linux and stands for _change directory_.
 To use this command you simply type `cd` followed by the directory you wish to navigate to.

 In Linux when navigating using the `cd` command, there are multiple ways to tell the operating system where exactly you want to be.
 If for example you want to move one directory deeper from a directory you are already in you would use `cd [directory]`.
 If you know the directory structure already and you simply want to go to a path relative to your current location you can use `cd path/to/directory` where each / stands for a directory deeper.
 Just like `~` refers to the **home** directory `/` refers to the root of the filesystem.
 If for example you wanted to navigate to a folder called **media** in your **home** directory you would use the command `cd ~/media`.